 We are living in an era of “fake news.”
 Our leaders persist in getting their facts wrong and various online “news” sources continue to peddle harmful nonsense.
-While there should always be room for making an innocent mistake and correcting it, lying is another situation entirely.
+While there should always be room for making an innocent mistake and correcting it, lying is another thing entirely.
 Honesty matters.
 It’s a key component to healthy relationships.
 As parents, we want our children to be honest, but how do we encourage truth-telling?

 Researchers in Canada have investigated this question and found that there are two important ways to encourage children to be honest.
 The first is to make sure kids have a positive experience when they tell the truth about a misdeed.
 For example, if your child admitted to breaking the figurine, you might say, “Thank you for telling me what happened.
 Let’s see what we can do to repair it.”
 The second way is to read stories about honesty, and then spend some time reflecting on the characters and what happened.